home-assistant/addons/deconz/README.md

 ## Migrating to this Add-on

-To migrate deCONZ to Hass.io and this add-on, backup your deCONZ config via the Phoscon WebUI, then restore that config after installing/reinstalling.
+To migrate deCONZ to Home Assistant and this add-on, backup your deCONZ config via the Phoscon WebUI, then restore that config after installing/reinstalling.

 **_You must perform these steps or your Light, Group names and other data will be lost!_**